 On the Mies Campus of Illinois Tech, a number of advisers compose the Pre-Medical Advisory Committee.
 In the Post-Baccalaureate Premedical Program, you will be assigned an adviser who will be available to counsel you to help plan your program of study and as you prepare your applications to medical school.
 A number of academic support services will be made available to you in the program.
 In the university's Academic Resource Center, you can meet with tutors at no expense for additional help in your pre-medical courses.
 In the Pre-Medical Office, support staff will collect and send letters of recommendation to medical schools.
 Each year the Pre-Medical Office and the AMSA-IIT host a number of events specifically for pre-medical students, including special seminars of medical interest and forums in which you can learn from the experiences of those who have already taken the MCAT or have been admitted to medical school.
 While enrolled in the Post-Baccalaureate Premedical Program, you are invited and encouraged to attend weekly colloquia in the biological, chemical, and physical sciences and in other departments offering seminars of medical interest.
 Finally, Illinois Tech's location in the city of Chicago is a special advantage to students in the program.
 The city is home to six medical schools and numerous hospitals and medical research centers.
 It is also home to the American Medical Association.
 This concentration of medical practice will provide you with a wide variety of opportunities to gain experience in both clinical settings and medical research through volunteer service and paid employment.

-You must hold a degree of Bachelor of Arts or Bachelor of Science from an accredited college or university in the United States or an equivalent degree from an institution outside the United States.
-At a minimum, you must possess a cumulative undergraduate GPA of 3.0.
+You must hold a degree of bachelor of arts or bachelor of science from an accredited college or university in the United States or an equivalent degree from an institution outside the United States.
+At a minimum, you must possess a cumulative undergraduate grade-point average of 3.0.
 In most cases, you will not be eligible for admission if you have applied to medical school previously or have completed your pre-medical preparation elsewhere within the last five years.
 This is not a remedial program.
 You must submit a complete application package to the undergraduate admissions office for full consideration.